raulpopa/docs-is/en/docs/guides/adaptive-auth/typingdna-based-adaptive-auth.md

 6. Go to **Identity Providers -> Resident -> Other Settings -> TypingDNA Configuration** and make the following changes.

     - Enable TypingDNA
-    - Configure the typingDNA API key and API secret retrieved from the typingDNA [dashboard](https://www.typingdna.com/clients/).
+    - Configure the TypingDNA API key and API secret retrieved from the TypingDNA [dashboard](https://www.typingdna.com/clients/).
-    - Enable Advance TypingDNA-API mode if you have a pro/enterprise typingDNA account.
+    - Enable Advance TypingDNA-API mode if you have a pro/enterprise TypingDNA account.
     - Configure the region (eu or us).

     ![TypingDNA configuration]({{base_path}}/assets/img/samples/typingdna-configuration.png)